-Overall, the authors of the ITC concluded that patients treated with tepotinib had a greater PFS time compared to patients treated with chemotherapy or immunotherapy.
-The authors also concluded that tepotinib conferred a benefit in OS compared to chemotherapy or immunotherapy, albeit of smaller magnitude than PFS.
-For the indirect comparisons of VISION to pooled RWD using propensity scoring, the Cox proportional HR for OS was 0.91 (95% CI: 0.62-1.35) in favour of tepotinib for the chemotherapy group and 0.91 (95% CI: 0.59-1.42) in favour of tepotinib for the immunotherapy group.
-For PFS, the Cox proportional HR was 0.49 (95% CI: 0.35-0.69) in favour of tepotinib for the chemotherapy group and 0.59 (95% CI: 0.39-0.90) in favour of tepotinib for the immunotherapy group.
+Overall, the authors of the ITC concluded that patients treated with tepotinib had a longer PFS interval compared to patients treated with chemotherapy or immunotherapy.
+The authors also concluded that tepotinib conferred a benefit in OS compared to chemotherapy or immunotherapy, albeit of smaller magnitude than for PFS.
+For the indirect comparisons of the VISION trial to pooled RWD using propensity scoring, the Cox proportional HR for OS was 0.91 (95% CI, 0.62 to 1.35) in favour of tepotinib for the chemotherapy group and 0.91 (95% CI, 0.59 to 1.42) in favour of tepotinib for the immunotherapy group.
+For PFS, the Cox proportional HR was 0.49 (95% CI, 0.35 to 0.69) in favour of tepotinib for the chemotherapy group and 0.59 (95% CI, 0.39 to 0.90) in favour of tepotinib for the immunotherapy group.
 No HRs or other statistics were reported for the MAIC; the MAIC results were comprised of Kaplan-Meier curves for visual comparison.